REA, GEF, UNDP Sign Deals to Deliver 23 Power Mini-grids to 70,000 Nigerians

 Emmanuel Addeh in Abuja

-Under the Africa Mini-grids Programme (AMP), the partners said the plan would advance the nation’s clean energy ecosystem and catalyse socio-economic development through the deployment of renewable infrastructure, especially for agricultural development.
+Under the Africa Mini-grids Programme (AMP), the partners would advance the nation’s clean energy ecosystem and catalyse socio-economic development through the deployment of renewable infrastructure, especially for agricultural development.

-An impact-focused initiative active in 21 countries, the Africa mini-grids programme which was launched in 2022, is being funded by GEF and supported by the UNDP.
+An impact-focused initiative active in 21 countries, the Africa mini-grids programme, which was launched in 2022, is being funded by GEF and supported by the UNDP, according to statement issued by the partners.

-With capacity ranging from 30Kwp to 200Kwp, the intervention is designed to impact over 70,000 Nigerians, enabling over 600 productive use connections and over 375 social connections, a statement made available to THISDAY in Abuja stressed.
+With capacity ranging from 30Kwp to 200Kwp, the intervention is designed to impact over 70,000 Nigerians, enabling over 600 productive use connections and over 375 social connections.

 Already, 18 renewable energy developers have been awarded grant agreements to the tune of $5.91 million, the statement added.